Murchison Falls National Park Map

 Birding in Murchison Falls National Park

-Bird watching can be done during the launch cruise, game drives, and nature walks.
+The launch cruise, game drives, and nature walks offer opportunities for bird watching.
 Murchison Falls is one of the best places in Africa to find the prehistoric-looking shoebill stork.

-However, some trails pass through Kaniyo Pabidi and Rabongo Forests provide sightings of many birds, while around the Nile-Lake Albert Delta, two- to four-hour guided swamp walks offer possible sightings of the Shoebill when the water level is low
+However, some trails pass through Kaniyo Pabidi and Rabongo Forests and provide sightings of many birds, while around the Nile-Lake Albert Delta, two- to four-hour guided swamp walks offer possible sightings of the Shoebill when the water

 Birders and nature lovers can also enjoy short treks starting from Sambiya River Lodge or Mubako Junction, both on the south bank, or a walk along the north bank from Paraa, passing the Emmy River.